jasonjgardner/mcrtx-shader-template/README.md

 - Fixes for some common RTX bugs (banner UVs, door/cloud vertex shading, darkening of certain items)
 - Upscaling support (DLSS, etc)
 - Complete resource signature of MCRTX pipeline (see `RTXStub/Include/Generated/`)
-- Root constants in every pass
+- Implemented root constants for every pass
 - Entity skinning implementation

-The following render passes are part of the example implementation:
+The following render passes are part of the provided example implementation:

-- `PreBlasSkinning` - necessary pass to animate geometry of actors and entities as well as to create their motion vectors.
+- `PreBlasSkinning` - necessary pass to animate geometry of actors and entities as well as to compute their motion vectors.
 - `PrimaryCheckerboardRayGenInline` - main ray tracing shader logic.
 - `CopyToFinal` - transfers upscaled image to final output buffer.